chrisgzj/omscsapplication/README.md

 # omscsapplication
-Sample of projects created by Christian Gonzalez for the OMSCS application
+Sample of projects created by Christian Gonzalez and selected for the OMSCS application